Skip to content

 Best budget HR software for startups

 CharlieHR is the “anti-corporate” HR tool – designed for startups and small teams who want something simple, affordable, and actually pleasant to use.
-The core platform covers time-off management, onboarding, performance reviews, and engagement surveys at just £5/month.
+The core platform covers time-off management, onboarding, performance reviews, and engagement surveys at just £20/month.
 Their “Perks” feature gives employees retail discounts.

 What we like

-Just £5/month – cheapest paid HR software
+Just £20/month flat – cheapest flat-rate HR software

 75% off for first 6 months (small teams)